compute-io/quantiles/README.md

 ## Notes

-This method returns the 0th and 100th quantiles; a.k.a., the min and the max.
+1. This function returns the 0th and 100th quantiles; a.k.a., the min and the max.
 For example, when computing the median,

 ``` javascript
 var data = new Array( 11 );